wilderperozo/moneyxchange/README.md

 # Money Exchange

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0 and is a project to completing the exam of the Belatrix company, with this project we want to emulate how can work a money exchange in angular.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0 and is a project to completing the exam of the Belatrix company, with this project we want to emulate how can work a money exchange.

 ## Development server